 The Women’s Engineering Program (WEP) supports Cal Poly women engineering students through a variety of academic, leadership, and social activities.
 WEP’s mission is to recruit and retain women engineering and computer science students by focusing on outreach, on-campus support, and professional preparation objectives.
 The program connects students to their peers, alumnae, faculty, and industry representatives.

 Summer Undergraduate Research Program (SURP)

 The Summer Undergraduate Research Program (SURP) is a unique opportunity for undergraduate students to engage in hands-on research while using critical thinking, collaborative, and entrepreneurial skills to help solve major societal challenges.
-Students work closely with faculty research leads on projects during the 10-week long program and present research findings at a symposium the following school year.
-Stay tuned for details about the application process!
+Students work closely with faculty research leads on projects during the 8-week long program and present research findings at a symposium the following school year.
+The goals of SURP are to: